mokpro/mokpro.github.io/_posts/2021-02-03-upgrading-github-pages.md

     $ git clone git@github.com:mokpro/mokpro.github.io.git
     ```

-1. Follow the [Jakyll Instructions](https://jekyllrb.com/docs/#instructions) to create a new blog
+1. Follow the [Jekyll Instructions](https://jekyllrb.com/docs/#instructions) to create a new blog

     - Install the jekyll and bundler gems